leo-editor/leo-editor/leo/doc/importers.md

 It returns True if the line is either blank or contains nothing but leading whitespace followed by a single-line comment. v2_gen_lines must put such lines in the existing block, regardless of their indentation.

-Update: i.undent does not recognize the underindented line in the following (legal!, tested) python program:
+`i.undent` does not recognize the underindented line in the following (legal!) python program:
 ```python
 if 1:
     def f():